yapcm96/Demo_Game/README.md

 - Utilises the inquires npm external package.
-- Play as an adevnturer fighting their way past dangerous and eerie enemies of the mystical Bright Network fantasy world.
+- Play as an adventurer fighting their way past dangerous and eerie enemies of the mystical Bright Network fantasy world.